OrangeX4/OfflinePbRL/README.md

 ---

-# OfflineRL-Kit: An elegant PyTorch offline reinforcement learning library.
+# OfflinePbRL: An elegant PyTorch offline reinforcement learning library.

 ![MIT](https://img.shields.io/badge/license-MIT-blue)

-OfflineRL-Kit is an offline reinforcement learning library based on pure PyTorch.
+OfflinePbRL is an offline reinforcement learning library based on pure PyTorch.
 This library has some features which are friendly and convenient for researchers, including:

 - Elegant framework, the code structure is very clear and easy to use
 - State-of-the-art offline RL algorithms, including model-free and model-based approaches